There are few "gimmes" in investing. But today, I have advice that will both save and make you money.

 First, some background

 Half of all American households own equities, according to data from the Investment Company Institute (ICI).
-Ninety percent of those equity owners invest in stock mutual funds (only about 50% own individual stocks).
+Roughly 90% of those equity owners invest in stock mutual funds (only about 50% own individual stocks).

 Just say no

 How so?
 Most mutual funds sold through advisors are "load" funds, and according to the ICI, "Professional financial advisors are the main conduit to equity ownership outside employer plans."